 Best Vodka: St. George Spirits All Purpose Vodka

-"California’s St. George Spirits is one of my favorite domestic producers," says Shannon Tebay, the head bartender at Death & Co in New York.
+"California’s St. George Spirits is one of my favorite domestic producers," says Shannon Tebay, the head bartender of the American Bar in the Savoy London.
 "Their All Purpose Vodka uses unaged pear brandy as its base and rectifies it to over 95% ABV."
 She adds, "While this may cause it to lose most of its pear character, what’s left is a beautifully plump, juicy texture, making it something that’s quite dynamic to work with in a category that tends to be more utilitarian."

 Related: The Best Vodkas